infer-no-dev/devkit/README.md

 ```

 ## 📎 Prompt Cheatsheet
-See docs/PROMPT_CHEATSHEET.md for a one-page guide to writing effective prompts and using templates.
+See docs/PROMPT_CHEATSHEET.md for a one-page guide to writing effective prompts, templates, and scaffolding.

 ## ⚙️ Configuration